Insurance Data Analyst

 Car thefts can occur in many situations, and your comprehensive auto insurance plan can cover your losses even if you left a key or a key fob in your vehicle.
 A person who leaves their key fob in their vehicle is at a higher risk for their car being stolen overall, but these thefts are still covered in most cases.

 A rental car may be necessary for some people, if only for a couple of weeks, while they wait for their vehicle to be recovered or their claim to go through.
-In many cases, your car insurance company will provide a claim limit to help cover the costs of a rental vehicle for an amount of time stated in your contract.
+In many cases, your car insurance company will provide a claim limit to help cover the costs of a rental vehicle for the amount of time stated in your contract.
 If your original car is determined to be a total loss by the auto insurance company, policyholders have a limited amount of time to use a rental car, and they will need to use their payout to find a replacement for their original vehicle.

 If your vehicle is recovered, you will need to get an assessment of the car to determine if the car has been damaged since its theft.
 If it has, you could receive a reimbursement for the repair costs through the comprehensive coverage portion of your insurance policy.
 Even if a vehicle is recovered, it still might be considered a total loss.
 If this is the case, you will be awarded the Actual Cash Value of the vehicle, which can be applied towards a replacement.
 The deductible you owe your auto insurance provider will be taken out of this payout.